humberto-ortiz/pelican-test/content/pages/vita.md

 Hunter, Angela Gibson, and A Valance Washington.
 TLT-1 is a Prognostic Indicator in ALI/ARDS and Prevents Tissue Damage in the Lungs in a Mouse model.
-Accepted for publication in BLOOD on September 14, 2018.
+Accepted for publication in *Blood: the Journal of the American Society of Hematology* on September 14, 2018.

 1. Velda J Gonzalez, Leorey N Saligan, Brooke L Fridley, **Humberto Ortiz-Zuazaga**, Lauren S Aaronson, "Gene Expression, and Fatigue